Jaybird 3.0 is available from Maven central:

 ConnectionPoolDataSource implementation.
 Contrary to its name the latter does not provide a connection pool, but is intended to be used by a connection pool (as implemented in an application server) to create connections for the connection pool.

-If your application is built on an application server, we suggest you use the connection pooling provided by the application server.
+If your application is built on a Java EE application server, we suggest you use the connection pooling provided by the application server.
 Either through the resource-adapter of the JCA implementation of Jaybird, or using the

 If you develop standalone applications, or you use an application server without connection pooling, we suggest you use third-party libraries like: